What is a deal desk? How legal, sales & revenue ops can win together

 • Sales then saving the document as a PDF, and emailing it to the counterparty

-• Getting legal involved to negotiate the document with the counterparty’s legal team, leading to back-and-forth discussions and lengthy email chains
+• Getting legal involved to negotiate the contract with the counterparty’s legal team, leading to back-and-forth discussions and lengthy email chains

 • Eventually getting a signature on the document, either through a wet signature or via an eSignature tool like DocuSign